 Today a consumer can get better specs at much cheaper rates, why brands like Huawei do not consider to bring down prices?

 The biggest and principal reason for that is the high tax rate in Pakistan which goes up to 20% for most of our products.
-Being a law abiding company, Huawei cannot do much in this regard.
+Being a law-abiding company, Huawei cannot do much in this regard.
 To offer better prices in the market, the government has to take some steps for mobile phone sellers.
 Grey channels must be banned.

-We believe that government should aggressively monitor the import and sell-out structures of different brands in Pakistan.
+We believe that the government should aggressively monitor the import and sell-out structures of different brands in Pakistan.
 No doubt, the government is working hard to eradicate under-invoicing, but it needs to be more vigilant on the policy level.
 We have heard that PTA is planning to introduce a new software to curb the illegal smuggling of mobile phones in Pakistan.

 Along with this if it also reconsiders the tax structure, it would be very helpful for the industry and companies will definitely work on bringing down the prices.
 It will help them generate better revenues for themselves as well as for the government, ultimately providing more value for the buck to the end user.

 You have lesser branded shops at Hafeez Center than your new competitors.
 Is it a failure?